-The Riksbank welcomes this development.
-The bank believes financial market integration is strongly positive for economic efficiency and hence for growth and welfare in the EU.
-But at the same time, the bank admits that integration presents some complex and multifaceted challenges to the authorities.
+At the Riksbank, we welcome this development.
+We believe financial market integration is strongly positive for economic efficiency and hence for growth and welfare in the EU.
+But we admit that integration presents some complex and multifaceted challenges to us as authorities.

 At the outset, integration is obviously hindered by differences in language, business culture and national laws and regulations.
-But once it happens, integration tends to follow the logic of business, and not the "logic" of country borders or national law.
+But once it happens, integration tends to follow the logic of business, not the "logic" of country border or national law.
 For instance, for financial groups which are expanding cross-border a part of the synergies is derived from centralising functions.
 Hence, the group's credit risk model might be developed in the parent bank, while the group's liquidity is managed through a foreign subsidiary, and the group's derivatives trading is done in yet another subsidiary.
 That is why integration gives rise to a structure that often seems to be in conflict with the present regulatory structure.
-But the problem is not integration - the problem is that the regulatory framework is not designed for a single market for financial services.
+But the problem is not integration - the problem is that our regulatory framework is not designed for a single market for financial services.

-For example, in the Nordic and Baltic countries - excluding Iceland - there are six banking groups with significant cross-border activities.
+Let me give you a concrete example of this.
+In the Nordic and Baltic countries - excluding Iceland - there are six banking groups with significant cross-border activities.
 Each one of these cross-border groups has regulatory contacts with seven supervisors and eight central banks.
 It is commonplace to note that Western Europe is over-banked.
 It would not be outrageous to say that it is also over-crowded with regulatory authorities.